jmhammond/mathsquirrel.com/content/calc/chapter5/section2/index.md

 title: section 5.2
 mathjax: true
 showbreadcrumbs: true
-showtoc: true
+showTableOfContents: true
 tocopen: false
+showDate: false
 ---

-Section 5.2 Volumes by Washers
+Volumes by Washers
 <!--more-->

 This section explores the ideas of computing volumes of solids by a method called 'washers.'